Main: I'll hit Pompey goal trail

 Curtis Main is confident the goals with arrive after ending his year-long Football League exile.

-The striker was handed a place in Kenny Jackett’s injury-ravaged side for Sunday’s trip to Gillingham.
+The striker was handed a place in Kenny Jackett’s injury-ravaged side for yesterday’s trip to Gillingham.

 It was his first league start since September 2016 in a 4-2 win against Wycombe – a fixture which left him requiring 14 stitches in a head wound.

 Since then long-term injury followed by falling out of favour kept Main away from Paul Cook’s League Two title-winning team.

 But he returned at the Priestfield Stadium and had a role in the decisive goal, Matty Kennedy finishing after Main’s header had struck a post.

 Now he’s eyeing bustling among the goals during future opportunities.

 He said: ‘I always get on the end of chances, I have no problems with that.

 ‘I feel like the more matches I play, the sharper I will get and the goals will come.

 ‘Against Gillingham I managed to get on the end of a great cross coming in from Nathan Thompson.